Past Meeting Minutes

-- The School Directory (August-September)—A team updates a printed booklet, which contains students’ and parents’ names, addresses, and contact details.
-Copies of the directory are then sold for a small fee as a fundraiser for school programs.
+- The School Directory (August-September-October)—A team updates a printed booklet, which contains students’ and parents’ names, addresses, and contact details.

 - The Artist-in-Residence Program — The PTO arranges for an artist (either visual, musical, or movement) to visit and work with students of all grades, K-8.
 This hands-on program brings expertise from sources outside the school to engage all of our students.

 - Box Tops for Education (October, February & May)—A team works together to coordinate collection, counting, and submission of box top vouchers, which are cut from participating-brand packages that school families may have bought.

 - Spirit Wear (ongoing)—A team works to create an item that will encourage school spirit, works with a supplier/maker to create the items, and sells the items.
 Proceeds support AIR and other PTO initiatives.

 - Amazon Smile.
 If you shop at Amazon, please use Amazon Smile, selecting LSPA (Lyme School Partnership Association) as your charity of choice. .5% of the sales go to the charity and this will support Artist in Residence.
 How to do it?
 Simple, visit our Lyme School Partnership Association Unique Charity Link:

 https://smile.amazon.com/ch/84-3088728 - you must always CHECK OUT from smile.amazon.com though (that can be hard to remember!) even if you have us selected.
 Give it a try!

 - Playground and Gardens--Three work days are organized (Fall, Spring, Summer) to tackle any playground or garden projects.
 This ranges from repairing and building to pruning and planting.
 Volunteers are always needed to help, as many hands make light work.
 Work is ongoing throughout the year as issues arise, but the majority of the work is done on the larger community work days.
 We need a coordinator for this.